Skip to content ↓

 You will only be able to enrol with us if you meet our minimum entry requirements, and any additional requirements for your chosen course.
 Our minimum requirements are:

-- Level 2: At least five GCSEs, grades 3-9, including Maths, English Literature and English Language.
+• Foundation Pathway: At least five GCSEs, grades 3-9, including Maths, English Literature and English Language.
+Find out more about our Foundation Pathway.

 Bring to Enrolment (or we can't enrol you):

-- ID (UK passport, UK provisional driving licence, UK or BOTC birth certificate and UK residency permit with indefinite leave to remain, EU passport [if you moved to the UK before December 2020]).
+• ID (UK passport, UK provisional driving licence, UK or BOTC birth certificate and UK residency permit with indefinite leave to remain, EU passport [if you moved to the UK before December 2020]).
+Non-UK ID holders will need a UKVI share code to prove their eligibility to study in the UK.

 Getting to Connell